📢 This book in a few sentences

 When you are motivated to succeed, you do your best to deliver great results at work repeatedly no matter how difficult it may seem to be.
 You’ll know why you are pushing yourself forward and why you want to do things better.
 Motivated people tend to have a positive mindset and personal drive.
 They have a strong desire to grow and focus on improving themselves in all aspects of their lives.
 Others frequently view them as very persistent and hard-working.

 Being interested in self-development means that you are not only open to professional and personal growth but also actively try to incorporate it into your everyday life.
-It may mean that you have a strong thirst for further learning and education and are be willing to stretch yourself when needed.
-Reviewing and thinking about your performance and what you’d do better is your second nature.
-You welcome minor setbacks and mistakes as these are simply new learning experiences to you.
+It may mean that you have a strong thirst for further learning and education and are willing to stretch yourself when needed.

 Start your self-development journey by noting down your strengths and areas that you need to work on more.
 Think of the things that you would like to start doing, continue doing, stop doing and do differently.
 Start a journal to keep track of your self-development journey — it’s a great way to develop your self-awareness and observe how you are getting on.